Java programmer expert

 (Int x) -> System.out.println(x);

 Lambda can also return values without using the return word.
-The compiler can derive it itself:
+The compiler can infer this itself:

 (x, y) -> x + y